PeterDHabermehl/txpiwebsite/README.md

 The file ``images.ini`` contains information about available pre-built SD card images.
-This file is automatically used by the web application and for creating redirect rules.
+This file is automatically used by the web application and by the freezer script to create redirect rules.

 Commits to the "master" branch should update the website https://www.tx-pi.de/